jehadmelad/FlaskApp/README.md

 pip3 install virtualenv
 ```

-Go to the folder that you would like to work in, then create an environment:
+Go to the folder that you would like to work in (In this case: /FlaskApp), then create an virtual environment by:
 ```
-virtualenv <name-you-would-like-goes-here>
+virtualenv <name-you-would-like>
 ```

 Now, try to install the required packeage for this application.
 ```
-pip3 install -r requiremnets.txt
+c:/users/hp/documents/folder/FlaskApp/:~ pip3 install -r requiremnets.txt
 ```

+Finally, open your browser and write the `localhost:5001` or your `ip addres:5001`.